Link Search Menu Expand Document

 The target is launched across the battlefield after being attacked, flying through one valid target in the same group behind them (at the same elevation) for each Grade of Success.
 If they collide with a target with a relevant Contact trait, they stop flying and suffer the consequences of that Contact.

-Each additional target hit during this launch is struck with base damage equal to this Technique's Power, unmodified by the user's Attack; if the launched target has a relevant Contact trait, each new target suffers the consequences of that Contact.
+Each additional target hit during this launch takes damage equal to this Technique's Power, unmodified by the user's Attack; if the launched target has a relevant Contact trait, each new target suffers the consequences of that Contact.

 A maximum of [X] targets can be launched by this Technique at once, with all launches being resolved simultaneously.